johnpankowicz/govmeeting-before-bfg/FrontEnd/ClientApp/src/assets/docs/setup.md

 --------------------------------------------------------------
 # Develop with VsCode

-## Installation
+## Install VsCode
-* Install <a href="https://code.visualstudio.com/download"> Visual Studio Code <a>
+* Install <a href="https://code.visualstudio.com/download"> Visual Studio Code <a> and start it.
-* Open the Govmeeting folder in VsCode
-* Install extensions:
+* Open extensions left side panel and install:
   * “Debugger for Chrome” by Microsoft
   * "C# for Visual Studio Code" by Microsoft
   * "SQL Server (mssql)" by Microsoft
   * "Todo Tree" by Gruntfuggly - shows TODO lines in code (optional)

-## Run ClientApp
+## Debug/Run ClientApp & WebApp

+* Open the Govmeeting folder in VsCode
-In a terminal pane, execute:
+* Open a terminal pane in VsCode
- - cd FrontEnd/ClientApp
+ * cd FrontEnd/ClientApp
- - npm install
+ * npm install
- - npm start
- - (open browser to localhost:4200)

-## Debug ClientApp & WebApp together
-* Run: npm start
+ * npm start
-* Open the debug panel.
-* Set launch configuration "WebApp & ClientApp"
+* In debug panel, set launch configuration "WebApp & ClientApp-W"
-* Press F5
+* Press F5 (debug) or Ctrl-F5 (run without debugging)

+The ClientApp will open in a browser.

+* Click any of the "About" menu items to see the documentation.
+* Click the location menu item "Boothbay Harbor".
+You will see the dashboard open for this location.

+To verify that ClientApp is calling the WebApp API to retrieve data.

+* Click "Proofread Transcript".
+You will see a video pane and transcribed text.
+Click the video play button.
+* Click "Add Tags to Transcript".
+You will see a transcript of a meeting to be tagged.
+* Click "View Latest Meeting".
+You will see a completed transcript for viewing.

+Most of the other dashboard cards do not call WebApp but return test data.

+ClientApp is served by the webpack-dev-server started with "npm start".
-WebApp responds to Web API calls.
-But it proxies internal client requests to the dev server started with "npm start".
+WebApp uses the Kestrel server included in Asp.Net Core.
+The Kestrel server responds to Web API calls.
+But it proxies internal ClientApp requests to the webpack-dev-server.

-## Debug ClientApp standalone
+## Debug/Run ClientApp standalone

 * In app.module.ts, change "isAspServerRunning" from true to false.
-* Run: npm start
+ *  npm start
-* Open the debug panel.
-* Set launch configuration "ClientApp"
+* In debug panel, set launch configuration "ClientApp"
-* Press F5
+* Press F5 (debug) or Ctrl-F5 (run without debugging)

+When "isAspServerRunning" is set to false, stub services are used, instead of calling the WebApp API.
+This is useful for when we are only modifying code in ClientApp.

-## Debug WorkflowApp
+## Debug/Run WorkflowApp
-* Open the debug panel.
-* Set launch configuration "WorkflowApp"
+* In debug panel, set launch configuration "WorkflowApp"
-* Press F5
+* Press F5 (debug) or Ctrl-F5 (run without debugging)

-### Notes

-We dont run "npm start" from the launch configuration ""WebApp & ClientApp" so that we can start or stop either one independently.
+When the WorkflowApp starts it:
+* Copies some test files into the Datafles/RECEIVED folder: a transcript PDF file and a recording MP4 file.
+* Processes the transcript PDF file and creates a JSON file ready to be tagged.
+* Process the recording MP4 file by transcribing it in the cloud and creates a JSON file ready to be proofread.

+The results can be found in Datafiles/PROCESSING.

 --------------------------------------------------------------
 # Develop with Visual Studio